dylansheils/PolyBot/README.md

   2) Reference Counting
   3) Modifiable Style Guide File

-To try it out, send an email WITH A SUBJECT to thebest.polybot@gmail.com
+To try it out, send an email WITH A SUBJECT to thebest.polybot@gmail.com [NOT CURRENTLY WORKING, HAVE TO REBOOT SERVER]